Spectral thresholding for the estimation of Markov chain transition operators: Proofs

 \subsubsection{Decomposing the error term}

 We first decompose the error term and then bound each term separately.
 We have that

-where $\textbf{R}_{r,J}$ will denotes a rank-$r$ approximation of $\textbf{R}_{J}$ which we define below.
+where $\textbf{R}_{r,J}$ will denotes a rank-$r$ approximation of $\textbf{R}_{J}$ which we define below and where we used that $(\hat{ \textbf{G}}_J^{-1}-\textbf{G}_J^{-1}) \textbf{R}_{r,J}$ has rank at most $r$ to obtain the term III.
 We therefore have to take care of $4$ terms: Variance bounds in Frobenius norm (I), rank-$r$ approximation error (II), correction of the scalar product in spectral norm (III), and smoothness approximation error (IV).